diodonfrost/ansible-role-terraform/README.md

 ## Example Playbook

-This is a sample playbook file for deploying the Ansible Galaxy terraform role in a localhost and installing latest terraform version.
+This is a sample playbook file for deploying the Ansible Galaxy terraform role in a localhost and installing the latest version of Terraform.

 ```yaml
 ---